Sanaa Hamri: Television

-Along with directing feature film and music videos, Hamri has directed and produced multiple episodes of television shows Nashville, Shameless, Elementary, Desperate Housewives, Greys Anatomy, along with single episodes of Men in Trees and Glee.
+Along with directing feature film and music videos, Hamri has directed and produced multiple episodes of television shows Nashville, Shameless, Elementary, Desperate Housewives, Grey's Anatomy, along with single episodes of Men in Trees and Glee.
 She also directed Mariah Carey's live concert documentary, The Adventures of Mimi, and Prince's The Art of Musicology and Live at the Aladdin Las Vegas.

 Personal life

-Hamri is multi-lingual as she speaks English, French, Spanish, and a Moroccan dialect growing up.
+Hamri is multi-lingual as she speaks English, French, Spanish, and a Moroccan dialect she learned in her childhood.
 In 2000, Hamri had a daughter, Laila Hamri Fletcher, whose father is Loyst P. Fletcher, a Los Angeles attorney.

 On being a non-white woman working in Hollywood, Hamri states: "I don't feel this huge weight on me by any means," continuing that she is "not an international person" and she wants to be a part of movies "that people from all walks of life can enjoy, or get something out of."